HarshdeepAthawale/Energy-project/DOCUMENTATION.md

 ### Public Pages (Available Without Login)

 #### 1. **Homepage**
-The landing page introduces users to the SmartWaste platform and its mission.
+The landing page introduces users to the EcoBin platform and its mission.

 **Features:**
 - **Hero Section**: Main call-to-action with platform introduction